galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > <solution-title></solution-title>
 > > 1.
 We have three main groups of cells in our plot and they are more clearly separated here than the cells in our PCA plot.
 Since the cells have been coloured by the cluster they were assigned to by the `FindClusters` algorithm, we can see that we have identified 9 clusters in our data - the first cluster is numbered as zero.
 > > Only one of the three main clumps of cells is made up of a single cluster (cluster 3).
 The other two big groups have been split up into different clusters by the algorithm, suggesting that there are some differences within them - this is one of the reasons we don't just want to rely on our eyes when identifying clusters.
 The UMAP can give us a quick overview of the data and our clusters, but we must be careful about overinterpreting it.
 We can't see everything about the data just be looking!
 > > 2.
 Although this plot looks somewhat different from our PCA plot, we can still see patterns in the expression of the top genes that were associated with our PCs.
 The top positive and negative genes associated with PCs 1, 2, and 3 are expressed in different parts of the UMAP plot.
-For example, we can see that for the top positive gene for PC1, MALAT1, expression was lower in the group made up of clusters 1, 5, and 7 than in the rest of the plot - while the opposite was true for the top negative gene, CST3.
+For example, the top positive gene for PC1, CST3 was mainly expressed in the group made up of clusters 1, 5, and 7 as well as in cluster 8, which is where expression of the top negative gene for PC1, MALAT1, was lowest.
 This makes sense, because we used the PCA to make the UMAP, so the cells that were at different ends of the PC axes should be in different parts of the UMAP plot too.
 We don't see the same relationships between the genes and the axes, because we're now looking at a UMAP plot not a PCA plot - the UMAP axes are not the same as the PCA axes!
 > > As well as the broader patterns across the plot, we can also see some relationships between the top genes and specific clusters.
 The top negative gene for PC2, NKG7, is expressed at the highest level in cluster 6 and at a slightly lower level in the adjacent cluster 4.
 This must be one of the genes that caused the clustering algorithm to assign these cells into separate clusters even though they are part of the same larger group on the plot.
 Again, this makes sense because we used the PCA reduction to create the neighborhood graph that we then used to identify our clusters.
 > {: .solution}
 {: .question}